Alluxio/alluxio/docs/Configuring-Tachyon-with-GlusterFS.md

 ```

 After this succeeds, you can visit your GlusterFS volume to verify the files and directories created
-by Tachyon.
+by Tachyon exist.
 For this test, you should see a file named:

     /tachyon_vol/default_tests_files/BasicFile_CACHE_THROUGH